CVG-Ready · No Sterilisation · 80% Air Porosity · 100% Organic

 Cool completely, mix with mushroom spawn at your target ratio, and pack into monotubs, bags, or fruiting chambers.
 Incubate at species-appropriate temperature until fully colonised, then fruit.
 Expect your first flush in 10–21 days depending on species and conditions.

-Our Cambridge, Ontario warehouse sits at the centre of the Canada–USA supply corridor — giving mushroom farms in Ontario, Quebec, Michigan, New York, Ohio, and Pennsylvania faster delivery than any BC or West Coast supplier can offer.
+Our Canadian warehouse sits at the centre of the Canada–USA supply corridor — giving mushroom farms in Ontario, Quebec, Michigan, New York, Ohio, and Pennsylvania faster delivery than any BC or West Coast supplier can offer.
+Mexico shipping lanes are expanding as our cultivation customer base grows.

 We offer pallet and container-load pricing for commercial mushroom operations.
 Volume ordering dramatically reduces your per-bale cost and removes the inconsistency risk of buying from multiple retail sources.
 All quotes are delivered within 24 hours.